brontosaurusrex/brontosaurusrex.github.io/_posts/2025-04-24-Lisp-on-Debian.md

     sbcl --load ~/.vim/pack/plugins/start/slimv/slime/start-swank.lisp

-Open vim test.lisp or something, type ,c for start and ,e for eval.
+Open vim test.lisp or something, type ,c for start and ,e for eval. ctrl+ww to switch to repl, i to edit it.

 ![vimlisp](/media/vimlisp.png)